 Once again, one of the biggest pitfalls to most entrepreneurs – they fixate on things that they love but don’t approach things like any businessman would.

-Sure you can do what you love and earn some serious cash, but some business plans are always destined to fail.
+Sure you can do what you love and earn some serious cash while building a career, but some business plans are always destined to fail.
 Research your idea before doing it and assess the viability.
 Sometimes, you’ll find that you might need to tweak your plans slightly to fit the market.

-I’ve seen so many people run their businesses into the ground because they refuse to adjust to the market around them, take the time to realise that whilst you love what you do – sometimes you need to separate yourself and treat it like a business.
+I’ve seen so many people run their businesses into the ground because they refuse to adjust to the market around them, take the time to realize that whilst you love what you do – sometimes you need to separate yourself and treat it like a business.

 4. Get Some Decent Bank before You Throw in the Towel on Your 9-5

 So many people have a great idea, walk into their manager’s office, and hand in their notice.

-They think they have this big, bright idea, that’ll make them a fortune, so they run with it.
+They think they have this big, bright idea, that’ll make them a career, so they run with it.

 There is nothing wrong with having a passion for an idea and the courage to see it through, but remember that your 9-5 can help to finance your project until it generates enough income to support yourself.